atimetowait/website-template/This Bias is Beginning to Show—.md

 $\quad$As I came to, out of a nightmare I can't even remember, I know that my hands, fingers, went immediately towards my knotted bed head and tugged out of desperation…akin to a plead…*"yeah, it's still long."*
 I settled down a bit after the immediate, then leaned into the next, fleeting thought.
 To which I would soon forget.<br>
 $\quad$As my memory fades, a feeling that either takes your tongue, or waits for you to choke the same—envelops me.
 Something that lies dormant, beneath breathy whispers, and music only slightly out of key.
-It tastes of stilled liquor, it’s near-sighted—*and I can’t fight back.* I want to know what it is, I want to be what it is, without knowing it all.
+It tastes of stilled liquor, it’s near-sighted—*and I can’t fight back.* I want to know what it is, I want to be what it is, without knowing it at all.
 All I do know however, is the chasms of homes locked in perpetual wars.
 Stricken belief systems, rigid...you die there.
 $\quad$Much like in staying put, much like in staying home, *nothing ever happens,* and it’s happening to everyone.
 Everywhere I go, like moths drawn to flames, like threadings soon to twine, there is something so much more to bear, and it eats at everyone.

  	It is everyone, now that I think.